 Research opportunities for undergraduate students.
-Students will be expected to give regular oral presentations, actively participate in a weekly seminar, and prepare at least one written report on their research
+Students will be expected to give regular oral presentations, actively participate in a weekly seminar, and prepare at least one written report on

-198. Independent Studies in Chemical Engineering (1-5) STAFF
+198. Independent Studies in Chemical Engineering

 Prerequisites: consent of instructor; upper-division standing; completion of two upper-division courses in chemical engineering.